Calathea zebrina (table top)

 Water: Water when the top inch of soil is dry to the touch and make sure they are not sitting in water afterwards.

-Humidity: Calatheas LOVE humidity.
+Humidity: Calatheas LOVE humidity and warmth.
 You can increase humidity levels by using a humidifier, or by placing their pot over a tray filled with pebbles and water.
 The pebbles will keep the pot from being submerged in water, and the natural evaporation of the water will help keep the air around the plant moist.

 Feed: Feed monthly in the spring, summer, and autumn with a plant food diluted to ½ the recommended strength.